-By Max Misoka.
-Last Updated 23rd June 2022.
+By Danielle Nicholson.
+Last Updated 14th July 2023.
 Have you suffered a slipped disc injury following an accident that wasn’t your fault?
 If so, you may have grounds for a compensation claim.
 But how can you proceed with a claim to ensure it has the best possible chances of succeeding?

 This guide covers that question and many others as we take a closer look at compensation claims for slipped disc injuries.
 This includes an example case study to show how a slipped disc injury caused through negligence may be entitled to a compensation payout.